KenDickey/Cuis-Smalltalk-Tonel-Browser/README.md

 ````Smalltalk
 Feature require: 'ExchangeFormat-Tonel-Lite'.
 ````
-will allor a File List to browse, via the #code button, a Tonel Class source file.
+will allow a File List to browse, via the #code button, a Tonel Class source file.
+Just answer the prompts.

 Tonel format is fairly simple.
 ````